-Part determination Allowing one faith / belief group to meet for Faith Worship, other pupils will meet for worship which is wholly or mainly (Faith worship for one faith
+Part Determination (Faith Worship for one faith group).
+One faith / belief group meets for Faith Worship, other pupils meet for worship which is wholly or mainly of a broadly Christian character.

-(Faith worship for a number of an act of inclusive worship drawing from a range of faiths and traditions.
+Series of Determinations (Faith Worship for a number of faith groups).
+Specific faith/ belief groups (to be specified) meet for faith worship, other pupils will meet for an act of inclusive worship drawing from a range of faiths and traditions.

 Applying for a Determination

-Headteachers wishing to apply for a determination must consult with their governing bodies and are strongly advised to consult with parents and pupils.
+head teachers wishing to apply for a determination must consult with their governing bodies and are strongly advised to consult with parents and pupils.